Stability of Minkowski space and polyhomogeneity of the metric: Polyhomogeneity

 with the refinements $\pi_{1 1}^c h\in\cA_\phg^{\cE_0,\bar\cE_I,\cE_+}$ and $\pi_0 h \in \cA_\phg^{\cE_0,\cE'_I,\cE_+}$ near $\scri^+$, where the index sets are the smallest ones satisfying\footnote{We shall prove that such index sets indeed exist.}

 \end{thm}

-At $i^0$, we only need to capture the index set arising from non-linear terms in Einstein's equation since the background metric $g_m$ solves $\rho^{-3}\Ric(g_m)=0$ identically near $i^0$; the addition of the index set $\cE_{\rm log}$ arises when pushing the solution near $\{t=0\}\subset{}^0\ol{\R^4}$ forward to ${}^m M$; see~\eqref{EqPfGlobalPhg}.
-We point out that the index sets we obtain are very likely to be non-optimal due to our rather coarse analysis of non-linear interactions.
+At $I^0$, we only need to capture the index set arising from nonlinear terms in Einstein's equation since the background metric $g_m$ solves $\rho^{-3}\Ric(g_m)=0$ identically near $I^0$; the addition of the index set $\cE_{\rm log}$ arises when pushing the solution near $\{t=0\}\subset{}^0\ol{\R^4}$ forward to ${}^m\!M$; see~\eqref{EqPfGlobalPhg}.
+We point out that the index sets we obtain are very likely to be nonoptimal due to our rather coarse analysis of nonlinear interactions.

 \begin{example} For data which are Schwarzschildean modulo Schwartz functions, i.e.\ $\cE_0^0=\emptyset$, the above gives $\cE_0=\emptyset$ and